netgroup/Dreamer-VLL-Pusher/README.md

 Using This Tool You Can Deploy Virtual Leased Lines (VLLs) or Pseudo Wires (PWs) In An OSHI Network.

-These services guarante to the served end-points to be directly interconnected as if they were in the same Ethernet LAN, see the documentation for more details.
+These services guarantee to the served end-points to be directly interconnected as if they were in the same Ethernet LAN, see the documentation for more details.

 License
 =======